 The firm awarded the contract must execute a truth-in-negotiation certificate stating that the wage rates and other unit costs are accurate, complete and current at the time of contracting.
-Any professional service contract in which the certificate is required shall contain a provision that the contract price shall be adjusted to exclude any significant sums where the county determines the contract price was increased due to inaccurate, incomplete or noncurrent wage rates and other factual unit costs.
-All such contract adjustments shall be made within one year following the end of the contract.
+Any professional service contract in which the certificate is required shall contain a provision that the contract price shall be adjusted to exclude any significant sums where the County determines the contract price was increased due to inaccurate, incomplete or noncurrent wage rates and other factual unit costs.
+All such contract adjustments shall be made within one (1) year following the end of the contract.

-(i) Professional services not subject to CCNA.
-Notwithstanding the foregoing provision of this section, the noncompetitive procurement of contracts for legal, medical, independent certified public accounting, expert witnesses, catering services (as defined by the State of Florida) or other professional services is hereby authorized by negotiation with organizations or persons on the basis of experience, skill, and financial capacity to perform and shall be approved as provided in section 2-188.
+(j) Professional Services Not Subject to CCNA.
+Notwithstanding the foregoing provision of this section, the noncompetitive procurement of contracts for legal, medical, independent certified public accounting, expert witnesses, catering services (as defined by the State of Florida) or other professional services is hereby authorized by negotiation with organizations or persons on the basis of experience, skill, and financial capacity to perform and shall be approved as provided in Sec.
+2-188.
 Notwithstanding the foregoing, selection of an independent financial auditor to perform a "financial audit" as defined by F.S. § 11.45(1)(c) and other audit functions as may be requested shall be by the following described procedure, as permitted by the Pinellas County Home Rule Charter and F.S. § 218.391.
-A selection committee shall be established consisting of a designee of the board, the clerk of the circuit court and comptroller or his/her designee, the director of the office of management and budget or his/her designee, the supervisor of elections or his/her designee, the tax collector or his/her designee, the property appraiser or his/her designee, and the sheriff or his/her designee.
+A selection committee shall be established consisting of a designee of the Board, the Clerk of the Circuit Court and Comptroller or his/her designee, the Director of the Office of Management and Budget or his/her designee, the Supervisor of Elections or his/her designee, the Tax Collector or his/her designee, the Property Appraiser or his/her designee, and the Sheriff or his/her designee.
 The selection committee shall prepare or cause to be prepared a request for proposal for independent financial auditor services, and the auditor shall be selected by competitive sealed proposal pursuant to Pinellas County Code, section 2-177.